Embedding in Recommender Systems: A Survey: Quantization

 \subsection{Codebook Quantization}

-Codebook quantization is a family of methods that compress the original embedding matrix into a set of codebooks and indexes so that we can reconstruct the embedding that will eventually be used for downstream recommendation tasks with codebooks and indexes that only require a small memory footprint.
+Codebook quantization is a family of methods that compress the original embedding matrix into a set of codebooks and indices, allowing for the reconstruction of the embedding used for downstream recommendation tasks.
+These codebooks and indexes require a small memory footprint, making them suitable for use in various applications.
 Here, we present three types of codebook quantization methods: unsupervised and supervised codebook quantization.

 Most of the existing codebook quantization methods are variations and extensions of Product Quantization (PQ) \cite{jegou2010product}, PQ decomposes the high-dimensional feature space $\mathbb{R}^{D}$ into a cartesian product $\mathcal C={C}^{1} \times \cdots \times \mathcal{C}^{M} \in \mathbb{R}^{M \times K}$ of lower-dimensional subspaces.
 So the high-dimensional vector can be compressed into a compositional representation of $M$ codebooks, and the quantization embedding can be obtained by concatenating the $M$ sets of codewords.
 The objective function of Vanilla PQ can be formulated as follows: